SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: Case Studies

 \section{Case Studies}

-In this section, we present two case studies to evaluate the trajectories generated by SURE and compare them with those obtained using the nominal formulation.
-All trajectory optimization problems are formulated and solved using the CasADi framework~\cite{andersson2019casadi} through its Opti stack interface.
-The resulting nonlinear programming (NLP) problems are solved using IPOPT ~\cite{wachter2006implementation}.
+In this section, we present two case studies to evaluate trajectories from SURE and compare them with nominal formulations.
+All problems are implemented in CasADi~\cite{andersson2019casadi} using the Opti stack and solved as nonlinear programs with IPOPT~\cite{wachter2006implementation}.